-When one contemplates indigenous South American cultures, the image that comes to mind is of massive stone constructions raised within the Incan empire.
+When one contemplates indigenous South American cultures, the image that comes to mind is of massive stone constructions raised within the Inca empire.
 But what are the roots of this great civilization?
-How did the Incan empire develop from the bands of nomadic hunters and gatherers who were living in South America at least 13,000 years ago?
+How did the Inca empire develop from the bands of nomadic hunters and gatherers who were living in South America at least 13,000 years ago?
 The Incas are not the end of the story of native South American cultures, however.
-Thrust into history by the Spanish and Portuguese conquests in the sixteenth century, indigenous people throughout South America were forced to adapt to destructive diseases along with new social, economic, and religious practices.
-Even today indigenous groups are adjusting to conditions not of their making: globalization, neoliberal reforms, and environmental degradation, among others.
-Any student interested in anthropology, archaeology, history, or Latin America will benefit from becoming acquainted with the material we will be covering.
+Thrust into history by the Spanish and Portuguese conquests in the 16th century, indigenous people throughout South America were forced to adapt to destructive diseases along with new social, economic and religious practices.
+Even today indigenous groups are adjusting to conditions not of their making: globalization, neoliberal reforms and environmental degradation, among others.
+Any student interested in anthropology, archaeology, history or Latin America will benefit from becoming acquainted with the material we will be covering.
+This course fulfills the upper-level archaeology requirement.
 Prerequisite: ANTH 112 or 113 or other courses on Latin American history, culture or society.
 Course offered when there is sufficient demand.